sriram1105-m/Master-s-Project/README.md

 website appealing to the customers.
 To manage the situation, there is a need of a powerful tool that ought to speed-up the front-end development, coding, testing the layout quicker and more efficient.

+**Aim and objective**

+The aim of this project is to build a deep learning pipeline that will convert the visual designs into intermediatory code that enables rendering components ready to be scaled at the industrialization level.